Info & Facts

 Pets

-National Symbols
+National symbols

 Recreation

 The Islands are an ecotourist’s paradise.
-Visitors can enjoy unspoilt wilderness and native flora and fauna in 33 areas set aside as national parks, nature reserves, sanctuaries and areas of historical interest.
-The National Trust provides trail guides to several hiking trails throughout the Islands, as well as guided tours of major historical sites.
-There is an excellent national museum on Grand Turk.
+Visitors can enjoy unspoilt wilderness and native flora and fauna in 33 national parks, nature reserves, sanctuaries and areas of historical interest.
+The National Trust provides trail guides to several hiking trails, as well as guided tours of major historical sites.
+Birdwatching is superb, and there is a guided trail on Grand Turk.

 Other land-based activities include bicycling, horseback riding and football (soccer).
 Personal trainers are available to motivate you, working out of several fitness centres.
 You will also find a variety of spa and body treatment services.